amir5000/fadingNav/README.md

 I have included all the basic features needed for v1.0

 ### To Do for v1.x:
+* Add better testing for the plugin.
+* Add a start and end class for more customization.
+* Add callback function cababilities when the and of the plugin functionality is reached and as well as when the begining is reached again.
-* Add a feature to revers the opacity direction.
+* Add a feature to revers the opacity direction to fade out instead of in.